claresudbery/gilded-rose-kata/README.md

 I analysed this repo according to the clean code standards on [Better Code Hub](https://bettercodehub.com) just to get an independent opinion of how bad the code is.
 Perhaps unsurprisingly, the compliance score is low!

 [![BCH compliance](https://bettercodehub.com/edge/badge/emilybache/GildedRose-Refactoring-Kata?branch=master)](https://bettercodehub.com/)

+(this readme was written by Emila Bache.
+Original repo here: https://github.com/emilybache/GildedRose-Refactoring-Kata)